chat icon

 Easyvest’s "money and happiness" barometer highlights two key figures: the price of happiness in wealth and the price of happiness in income.
 These values indicate the absolute wealth level (including real estate net of debt) on the one hand and the net monthly income on the other that corresponds to "financial happiness" for Belgian households.
 Happiness has a price in Belgium: €1.000.000 in wealth or €5.500 net per month per household, in median values.
 By comparison, the actual median levels of wealth and income from the survey are €440.600 and €4.460 net per month per household.

-Yes, money contributes to happiness
+Money contributes to happiness

 Before focusing on the price of happiness, the first observation is that well-being seems to indeed increase with income level, as shown in the graph below.
-Although 60% of respondents said that money doesn’t buy happiness, it is clear that the proportion of "happy" and "very happy" respondents rises in higher income categories, while the proportion of "unhappy" and "very unhappy" respondents is greater in lower income categories.
+Although 60% of respondents said that money doesn’t buy happiness, it is clear that the proportion of "rather happy", "happy" and "very happy" respondents rises in higher income categories, while the proportion of "unhappy" and "very unhappy" respondents is greater in lower income categories.

 The price of happiness is half as high for women